-25. SUSPENSION
+7. 25.
+Actual SUSPENSION

-As part of probation, Respondent shall be suspended from the practice of optometry for a period of (Ex: 90 calendar days) beginning the effective date of this decision.
+As part of probation, FRespondent is shall be suspended from the practice of optometry for a period of (Ex: 90 calendar days) beginning the effective date of this decision.
 If not employed as an optometrist or if currently on any other type of leave from employment, the suspension shall be served once employment has been established or reestablished and prior to the end of the probationary period.
 Respondent shall ensure that each employer informs the Board, in writing, that it is aware of the dates of suspension.